geets04/mss/docs/source/05-Take Linux Home.rst

 Li-f-e: Linux for Education OS image is included on the server and can be used to create a bootable media when logged in as **mssadmin** user.

-:Note: When creating a bootable media intended to boot computers that only
+:Note: Select "isohybrid" option when creating a bootable media intended to
-    support EFI booting, select "isohybrid" option.
+    boot computers that only support EFI booting.
 This option can also boot on legacy hardware so use this if you are not sure about your hardware capabilities.
 Use of "isohybrid" option is officially recommended way of creating bootable USB. *Do note that this will wipe the USB device and